Hoverbear/hoverbear.org/about.md

 My name is Ana Hobden, or Hoverbear / 飘飘熊 / Schwebebär.
 I speak primarily English, but I also know a bit of Deutsch and 汉语.
 I am a forward-looking human who is passionate about open source, community, technology, education, and space.
 I am a Canadian from the west coast, and have ancestry from Norway, France, England, and the Listuguj Mi'kmaq.
 Ultimately though, I am from Earth, just like you.

 I live in Victoria, Canada.
 It's a provincial capital with around 92,000 residents.
-I grew up here and love the diverse population, green spaces, sustainable living, and cultural attitudes.
+I grew up here and love the diverse population, green spaces, sustainable living, and laid-back cultural attitudes.
 It's also conviently located close to Vancouver and Seattle, with easy flights to most of the world from their airports.
+It's my favorite spot to experience the world.
 For a couple years I also lived in Berlin, and it remains my favorite city to experience humanity.

 Life draws me into many interesting adventures and teachings.
 I try to use this site to catalog and document some of it.
 While it documents edited and often well researched topics, it does not capture the true *texture* of life.
 When I write I try to take you along on my exploration, but that is by no means a subsitute for your own adventures.